CrossLead/slate-dts/README.md

-# Generated TypeScript definition files for slate
+# Generated TypeScript definition files for [Slate](https://github.com/ianstormtaylor/slate)

 ## Using the typings